-In the event that a significant change occurs in your home, please inform the administration as soon as possible.
+If a significant change occurs in your home, please inform the administration as soon as possible.
 All information will be regarded as confidential.
 We will accept your judgment as to the kinds of changes that may affect your child's behaviour, security, and general well-being.